 On that note, here’s an overview of lithium reserves by country, with a focus on the four countries that hold the most lithium.
 Data is based on the most recent information from the US Geological Survey.

-Lithium reserves: 7,500,000 MT
+Lithium reserves: 9,200,000 MT

-The country reportedly holds most of the world’s “economically extractable” lithium reserves, while its Salar de Atacama hosts approximately 37 percent of the world’s lithium reserve base.
-SQM (NSYE:SQM) is a key lithium producer in Chile, and this year it finally reached a long-awaited agreement with Corfo, Chile’s development agency, over royalties.
+Chile was the second biggest producer of lithium in 2021 at 26,000 metric tons (MT), but it has the most reserves in the world by a large amount.
+The country reportedly holds most of the world’s “economically extractable” lithium reserves, and its Salar de Atacama hosts approximately 37 percent of the world’s lithium reserve base.
+SQM (NSYE:SQM) is a key lithium producer in Chile’s Salar de Atacama, and in 2018 it finally reached a long-awaited agreement with Corfo, the country’s development agency, over royalties.

-Lithium reserves: 3,200,000 MT
+Lithium reserves: 3,800,000 MT

-Lithium reserves: 2,00,000 MT
+Lithium reserves: 2,200,000 MT

-Lithium reserves: 2,700,000 MT
+Lithium reserves: 1,500,000 MT